Gisaia and Survintel Announce Strategic Partnership to Advance Ground Deformation Monitoring for Predictive Maintenance

 Thanks to wildlife monitoring programmes such as Argos, specialists have precise data in their hands to study species’ behaviour.

 As we are not specialists of marine wildlife, we will use scientific literature results, to explore the impact of climate conditions on loggerhead turtles movements.
 To do so, we need to cross-explore two large data sets, which brings challenges in terms of scalability and multiple collection exploration.
-We will also see how ARLAS helps us solve those issues.for
+We will also see how ARLAS helps us solve those issues.

 WORKING WITH MULTIPLE COLLECTIONS OF MASSIVE GEO DATA